Selective Randomization Inference for Adaptive Experiments: Introduction

 It has been recognized very early on that a naive analysis of such a sequential trial tends to overstate statistical significance \parencite{armitage_sequential_1960, anscombe_sequential_1963, pocock_group_1977}.
-To be more concrete, consider the following randomization p-value that ignores selection.
-Let $Z = (Z_1,Z_2)$ denote all the treatment assignments and $W$ denote the recruitment decisions, covariates and potential outcomes of the patients.
-A randomization test conditions on $W$ and only uses the randomness in the treatment assignment $Z$ to calculate the following p-value

-where $T(Z,W)$ is a test statistic that measures treatment efficacy and $Z^* = (Z^{*}_1, Z^{*}_2)$ has the same distribution of $Z$ but is conditionally independent of $Z$ given $W$.
-In this definition, conditioning on $Z$ and $W$ means that the probability is evaluated over the distribution of $Z^{*}$, an independent realization of the treatment assignment.
-Due to subgroup selection, $P_{\text{naive}}$ is generally not a valid p-value in the sense that $\Prob(P_{\text{naive}} \leq \alpha)$ may be larger than the significance level $0 < \alpha < 1$.
-This is because even though the treatment assignment $Z$ is randomized, the selection ``changes'' its distribution.
+To be more concrete, consider the following randomization p-value that completely ignores selection.
+Let $Z = (Z_1,Z_2)$ denote all the treatment assignments and~$W$ denote the recruitment decisions, covariates and potential outcomes of the patients.
+A randomization test conditions on~$W$ and only uses the randomness in the treatment assignment~$Z$ \revd{for inference.
+In adaptive experiments, however, the corresponding randomization distribution $\Prob(Z=\cdot \mid W)$ is hardly tractable due to the dependence of future recruitment decisions on past treatments.
+Therefore, one may try to use the sequential treatment assignment distribution~$\QQ$ that conditions the treatment assignments only on past data (see \eqref{eq:A1} below for the precise definition)} to calculate the following p-value \revd{ } Here, $T(Z,W)$ is a test statistic that measures treatment efficacy and $Z^* = (Z^{*}_1, Z^{*}_2)$ \revd{is independently drawn from the same treatment assignment distribution as~$Z$.} Because $Z$ and $W$ are treated as given in \eqref{eq:naive-rand-p-value}, the probability is computed using the distribution of $Z^{*}$, an independent realization of the treatment assignment. \revd{Due to subgroup selection, $\QQ(Z=\cdot \mid W)$ does not equal the randomization distribution $\Prob(Z=\cdot \mid W)$ and the null hypothesis is data-dependent.
+Hence,} $P_{\text{naive}}$ is generally not a valid p-value in the sense that \revc{under the null hypothesis} $\Prob(P_{\text{naive}} \leq \alpha)$ may be much larger than the chosen significance level $ \alpha \in [0,1]$.
+This is because even though the treatment assignment~$Z$ is randomized, the selection ``changes'' its distribution.
 Heuristically, suppose the high genetic risk group is selected at the end of stage 1 (so $S_1 = \text{only high}$), then the first stage data must have already shown promises for the new therapy in the high genetic risk group, and it is no longer appropriate to use the randomization distribution of $Z_1$ to calculate the p-value.
 In other words, it is ``unfair'' to compare $Z_1$ with $Z_1^*$ generated from the original randomization distribution because $Z_1$ has gone through selection but $Z_1^*$ does not.